confluentinc/demo-scene/ibm-demo/README.md

 # Confluent + IBM Demo

-This repository demonstrates how to use the IBM MQ connector.
+This repository demonstrates how to integrate with IBM technologies (IBM MQ and DB2).
 Two connectors will be started up: Datagen source, to mock clickstream data and IBM MQ Connetor source.
 Then we'll use KSQL to join the two sources together.
-No sink connector is configured.
+We'll also configure a IBM DB2 source connector to read data from DB2.
+The resut of the ksqlDB join will be sent to IBM MQ using a sink connector.

 ## Download the demo
 You can download the demo [here](https://bit.ly/3ex1tLx)